 THE INTERNATIONAL BESTSELLER.
 DAILY TELEGRAPH AND THE TIMES BOOKS OF THE YEAR

-SELECTED AS ONE OF BARACK OBAMA S FAVOURITE BOOKS OF 2018₨2,545Reconfiguring the China-Pakistan Economic Corridor
+SELECTED AS ONE OF BARACK OBAMA S FAVOURITE BOOKS OF 2018₨2,545Offence: The Muslim Case (Manifestos for the 21st Century)

 ₨2,250Brilliant and engagingly written, Why Nations Fail answers the question that has stumped the experts for centuries: Why are some nations rich and others poor, divided by wealth and poverty, health and sickness, food and famine?